 In 1983 Mark and his wife Carol bought a charming but dilapidated old farm at the end of a dirt road that has served as their home and pottery ever since.
-Over the past thirty years they built two kilns, raised a family, renovated the house and farm buildings, survived damage from hurricanes and tornados, and hosted thousands of visitors.
+Over the past thirty-seven years they built two kilns, raised a family, renovated the house and farm buildings, survived damage from hurricanes and tornados, and hosted thousands of visitors.
 Mark and his apprentices make fine pots and Carol handles the business side of things.
 They love being in North Carolina, deeply appreciate their hometown of Pittsboro, and are grateful for all the relationships built over the years and for their deep connection to the area’s pottery community and tradition.

 At the Mark Hewitt Pottery, clay sourcing and preparation is at the heart of the operation, just like cooking with good ingredients.
 North Carolina has several excellent clays which Mark blends into a very plastic, attractive, and durable clay body.
 Mark and his team make a full line of tableware for domestic use, and a range of planters and vases for the garden.
 Mark is renowned for his very large pots, planters, jars, vases, and jugs.
 All pots require years of practices to master, and despite having been potting for over 40 years, Mark still finds room for improvement!